lyngon/redgrease/docs/source/quickstart.rst

     1:M 06 Apr 2021 08:58:07.860 * <module> GEARS: Cache request #2 for resource 'http://images.cocodataset.org/train2017/000000416337.jpg'

-The last piece of code is jut to clean up the database by unregistering the ``cache_get`` Gear function, cancel and drom any ongoing Gear function executions and flush the key-space.
+The last piece of code is jut to clean up the database by un-registering the ``cache_get`` Gear function, cancel and drop any ongoing Gear function executions and flush the key-space.

 .. literalinclude:: ../../examples/cache_get_command.py
     :start-after: Clean the database